-- cube (Cube) Input cube.
-The input cube should have a iris.coords.CellMeasure named 'ocean\volume', unless it has regular 1D latitude and longitude coordinates so the cell volumes can be computed by using iris.analysis.cartography.area\weights() to compute the cell areas and multiplying those by the cell thickness, computed from the bounds of the vertical coordinate. - operator (str) The operation.
+• cube (Cube) - Input cube.
+The input cube should have a iris.coords.CellMeasure named 'ocean_volume', unless it has a iris.coords.CellMeasure named 'cell_area' or regular 1D latitude and longitude coordinates so the cell areas can be computed using iris.analysis.cartography.area_weights().
+The volume will be computed from the area multiplied by the thickness, computed from the bounds of the vertical coordinate.
+In that case, vertical coordinate units should be convertible to meters.

+- operator (str) The operation.
 Used to determine the iris.analysis.Aggregator object used to calculate the statistics.
-Currently, only mean is allowed. - \\operator\kwargs Optional keyword arguments for the iris.analysis.
+Currently, only mean is allowed. - normalize (Literal['subtract', 'divide'] | None) If given, do not return the statistics cube itself, but rather, the input cube, normalized with the statistics cube.
+Can either be subtract (statistics cube is subtracted from the input cube) or divide (input cube is divided by the statistics cube). - operator_kwargs Optional keyword arguments for the iris.analysis.
 Aggregator object defined by operator.